aleks-kudriavtsev/hackaging_theories/README.md

 * Use `--no-resume` to ignore cached progress or `--state-dir` to relocate the persistent queue/cache (defaults to `<workdir>/collector/` when orchestrated by `run_pipeline.py`).
+* Runtime splitting is governed by the `runtime_labels` section in `config/pipeline.yaml`; by default nodes with 40 or more accepted papers will request up to three new child and sibling proposals to keep the ontology balanced.

 **Parallelism and staging tips**